 - Raw vegan zucchini and tomato lasagna with cashew herb cheese sauce

 - Uncooked lasagna with marinated veggies and cilantro pesto tomatoes (sun-dried)

 For snacks, the dieter can take unprocessed vegan granola bar crackers, fresh banana bread energy bars, creamy chai coconut chia pudding, pistachio, and matcha truffles.
 Pecan pie bliss balls, raw vegan speculoos with fig almond crumble, or fresh ginger energy bites are also worth considering.

-Anyone looking for a one-month raw vegan diet weight loss plan or wants weight loss results through a raw vegan diet in 3 months can also alternate between the lists of foods above for each day.
+Anyone looking for a way to lose weight while following a raw vegan diet can also alternate between the lists of foods above for each day.